 The Industry needs an investment of Rs.
 1,99,000 crores till the end of 12th Plan (2016-17) to cater to demand growth.
 The spinning, weaving and processing segments would require a significant portion of this investment.
 These segments are capital intensive and are also characterized by low returns, thus heightening the need to incentivize investments through interest subsidisation.
-It is therefore imperative that Technology Upgradation Fund Scheme (TUFS) is continued subject to periodic reviews and modifications.
+It is therefore imperative that Technology Upgradation Fund Scheme (TUFS) is continued during 12th Five Year Plan subject to periodic reviews and modifications.